Korean literature: Oral literature

 Oral literature includes all texts that were orally transmitted from generation to generation until the invention of Hangul (han'gul)--ballads, legends, mask plays, puppet-show texts, and p'ansori ("story singing") texts.

-In spite of the highly developed literary activity from early in Korean history, song lyrics were not recorded until the invention of Hangul (han'gul).
+Some song lyrics (e.g., Hyangga), which originated in oral tradition, were recorded using the hyangchal system, reflecting the highly developed literary activity from early in Korean history.
 These orally transmitted texts are categorized as ballads and are classified according to singer (male or female), subject matter (prayer, labour, leisure), and regional singing style (capital area, western, and southern).
 The songs of many living performers, some of whom have been designated as "intangible national treasures" by the South Korean government, are still being recorded.

 Legends include all those folk stories handed down orally and not recorded in any of the written records.
 These legends were for long the principal form of literary entertainment enjoyed by the common people.
 They deal with personified animals, elaborate tricks, the participation of the gods in human affairs, and the origin of the universe.
 An example of a folktale orally passed is the Gyeonmyo jaengju which is about a journey a cat and a dog take to retrieve a lost marble out of gratitude toward their master.